 For the filling:

 - Lemon Marmalade

-- We can also make one big roll and just give it a simple twist.
+- You can also make one big roll and just give it a simple twist.

 - Brush with the egg-milk mixture on top and sprinkle some sugar and some blanched almond flakes.

-- Preheat oven at 180οand bake for about 30 - 40minutes until a nice brown colour is achieved.
+- Preheat oven at 180° C and bake for about 30 - 40minutes or until golden brown.

-Note: Without the filling it is not sweet so if you do not want to add the filling you can add ½ cup of extra sugar in the butter.
+Note: Without the filling it is not sweet so if you do not want to add the filling you can add ½ cup of extra sugar in the batter.

 This recipes makes 3 large tsourekia or 8 - 10 small ones.

 Nutrition InformationYield 3 Serving Size 1